royaltm/node-zmq-raft/README.md

 DEBUG=* bin/zr-config.js -c config/example.hjson -d tcp://127.0.0.1:8347/4
 ```

 After the peer has been successfully removed, if it wasn't a leader during the configuration update it will most probably become a CANDIDATE.
-This may happen because it wasn't updated with the final `Cnew` peer configuration.
-This is ok, because the other peers that are still in the cluster will ignore its voting requests.
+It happens when the removed peer isn't updated with the final `Cnew` configuration.
+This is ok, because cluster members will ignore voting requests from non-member peers.
 For more information on membership changes read [here](RAFT.md).